-In this article, we explore some of the main differences between the two software products and give readers “food for thought” and ideas for selecting the best product to meet organisational needs.
+In this article, we explore some of the main differences between the two software products and give you “food for thought” and ideas for selecting the best product to meet your organisational needs.

 Comparing and contrasting – Sage X3 vs Sage Intacct

-When comparing Sage X3 and Sage Intacct, it is like comparing “apples and oranges” – in the sense that both are great, but both are quite different!
+When comparing Sage Intacct and Sage X3, it is like comparing “apples and oranges” – in the sense that both are great, but both are quite different!

-Sage X3 is an enterprise-wide application (ERP) whereas Sage Intacct is a best of breed product in the accounting, financial and business management areas of an organisation.
+Sage X3 is an enterprise resource planning (ERP) solution, and it truly is an enterprise-wide application.
+Whereas Sage Intacct is a best of breed product in the accounting, financial and business management areas of an organisation.
 However, let’s go into further detail as it’s most important to drill down to who the software is for.

 In fact, Sage markets X3 as “More than ERP” as “it provides a faster, much more intuitive, and easy to tailor business management solution than conventional ERP’s.”